BioDepot/fiji-demo/README.md

 ./build_docker_image.sh` *from the top-level directory* of the repository. (`sudo` is needed because by default the Docker daemon socket is owned by `root`.)

+## Fiji BigStitcher App
+The Fiji_bigstitcher.app directory contains a workflow with BigStitcher installed in Bwb as a Fiji plugin.
+Hörl, D.et al.(2019).
+Bigstitcher: reconstructing high-resolution image datasets of cleared and expanded samples.
+Nature Methods,16(9), 870–874.